JohnCardenas/docker-happybubbles/README.md

 ## Supported Tags
 * `1.6.2`, `latest`

 At this time, only an amd64 image is built automatically.
-However, if you would like to build an image suitable for an ARM device, please see **Building the Image**, below.
+However, if you would like to build an image suitable for an ARM device, please see the **Building the Image** section below.

 ## Usage
 ### Simple Command Line